secwexen/secwexen/LEGAL.md

 ## Purpose

-All research, tools, scripts, and security resources are provided strictly for **educational, research, and defensive security purposes**.
+All materials, research, tools, scripts, and security resources are provided strictly for **educational, research, and defensive security purposes**.
 Materials are intended to support threat analysis, detection engineering, penetration testing practice in controlled environments, and improving cybersecurity defenses.

 ## Responsibility